Naimul-Islam-Siam/Chipstar/README.md

 Play The Game here : https://naimul-islam-siam.github.io/Chipstar/

+Mobile Application for this game : https://github.com/Naimul-Islam-Siam/Chipstar-App/

+You can Download the app for android and windows mobile platform.

+Download The Android App : https://drive.google.com/open?id=1Ft6-_jn2jmpDroeTc_v8eBEDXyjjq-Cm

+Download The Windows App : https://drive.google.com/open?id=1iIOpbmGHntj9sFrFqZwGGbcF-Qqc19NT

 My mate Debashish Sarker Joy helped me to solve a problem building this cool project.

+And Molla Zihan Uddin designed & made the cool logo for this project.